 Dear Fellow Church Members,

-It's estimated that 80% of special needs families do not attend church.
-And while I don't know if this heartbreakingly high number is because not all of them are Christian, I do know that there are lots of Christian special needs families who do not attend church because it is too hard to get there on Sundays.
-Because the church is not accommodating their children and so church is more of a burden than a family.
-Because they've been hurt by comments their fellow church members or workers have said to them.
+While I don't know if this heartbreakingly high number is because not all of these families are Christian, I do know that there are lots of Christian special needs families who do not attend church because it is too hard to get there on Sundays.
+Because the church is not accommodating their children and church is more of a burden than a family.
+Because they've been hurt by comments their fellow church members or ministry workers have said to them.
 These special needs parents need to spend time worshiping the Lord, where they can release their worries and their children into the hands of loving church members, if only for an hour or two each week.
 That hour or two of respite in the presence of the Lord and a supportive church community is a gift to a special needs parent with all the extra stress and burdens they carry as they care for their families.

-It is so easy for some people to only see the diagnosis and the weaknesses.
-But each and every person is fearfully and wonderfully made by God Psalm 139:14 and has been blessed with gifts, talents and strengths.
+But each and every person is fearfully and wonderfully made by God (Psalm 139:14) and has been blessed with gifts, talents and strengths.
 Find out theirs and see how you can implement it in the church.
 She loves art?
 Ask her to draw a picture of your Bible lesson and share it with the class when she's done.
 Help them feel included by introducing them to a friendly peer and help nurture that relationship.
 Invite them into the activities the group is doing, but don't push if they don't feel comfortable.
-See if you can give them a special task they enjoy, such as helping to clean up after snack time and thank them for helping.
+See if you can give them a special task they enjoy, such as being a greeter before the church service or helping to clean up after snack time in children's church and thank them for helping.

-Yeah, I know I talked about how to help love and accommodate the special needs children into your church family, but I have to throw this in there.
-Did I mention special needs parenting is exhausting?
-It's stressful too.
 Reports say that special needs parents can have stress levels as high as soldiers in combat.
 So when you see the parents say hi and smile and ask how they are doing.
 Then ask again, because I promise you, they'll say they're fine, but they might not be and are waiting for an invitation to share what's really going on in their lives.
 If they do share what's going on, listen completely, without interrupting.
 When you do speak, don't cast judgement or give advice unless it was asked.
 Share the promises of God with them, because I can guarantee you, special needs parenting makes you doubt the promises of God from time to time.
 Ask how you can be praying for them and their family, and then do pray for them.
-Send them a thinking of you card (or a text!) letting them know you were praying for them--when they open that card or see that text it will mean the world to them.
-Offer to baby-sit one night so the parents can go out on a much-needed date.
-If you know a Christian special needs family that is not attending church, invite them to yours and be intentional about making them feel welcome if they do join you.
-Those small acts of kindness will be HUGE to these parents.

 See you on Sunday, Jenn